netdata/netdata/docs/store/change-metrics-storage.md

 :::tip

-We advise you to revisit the [tiering mechanism](/database/engine/README.md#tiering) reference.
+We advise you to visit the [tiering mechanism](/database/engine/README.md#tiering) reference.
 This will help you configure the Agent to retain metrics for longer periods.

 :::